jesscleish/Group68_ItemSwap/README.md

 ### Database Configuration
+You must first create a new, empty database on your local machine.
+This is the "databaseName".
-You MUST edit `php.ini` to correspond with your own personal database as shown below:
+You MUST then edit `php.ini` to correspond with this personal database as shown below:

 ```ini
 [db_config]